Creating Effective Learning Objectives for E-Learning : 5 Tips to Know

-Tip 3: The objectives of this course should communicate its intent and leave very little space for interpretation.
+The objectives of the e-learning course should be able to communicate its intent and leave very little space for interpretation.
 Select an appropriate action word or verb to describe the required behavior of the objective.
 Use Bloom’s Taxonomy of cognitive behavior for this.
-Some examples of helpful verbs include: Define, list, identify, recall, describe, diagram, draw, discuss, explain, analyze, compare, predict, relate, critique, examine, debate, interpret, illustrate etc.
+Some examples of helpful verbs include: Define, list, identify, recall, describe, diagram, draw, discuss, explain, analyze, compare, predict, relate, critique, examine, debate, interpret, illustrate, etc.

 - Performance: An objective must always state what a learner is expected to do after taking up the course.

-- Condition: An objective must describe the condition under which the learner is able to perform the task given.
+- Condition: An objective must describe the condition under which the learner is to perform the given task.

-- Criterion: The objective may state how well a learner must perform the task given as it gives a standard to know if the performance is acceptable.
+- Criterion: The objective may state how well a learner must perform the given task as it provides a standard to check whether the performance is acceptable.

-Tip 5: To check whether what you have stated as a learning objective, ask yourself: “Is this what I want the learners to be able to do after completing this course?”
+To check whether what you have stated as a learning objective is relevant, ask yourself: “Is this what I want the learners to be able to do after completing this e-learning course?”
 Every activity and assessment must be connected to the learning objectives, as it ensures that the objective is being achieved.